 1.

-Chop the chocolate finely and place in a heatproof bowl that is not too large but still leaves enough room for the cream mixture.
+Chop the chocolate finely and place it in a heatproof bowl that is not too large but still leaves enough room for the cream mixture.

 2.